Crimes Lawyers

 & Experienced Criminal Defense

-The court shall sentence the defendant to Michigan lifetime electronic monitoring if the violation involving sexual contact occurs by a person/victim 17 years of age or older, or against a person/victim less than 13 years of age (learn what is offensive touching here).
+The court shall sentence the defendant to Michigan lifetime electronic monitoring if the violation involving sexual contact occurs by a person/victim 17 years of age or older, or against a person/victim less than 13 years of age.
+Our Michigan sex crimes lawyers are here to help you.

 Mentally incapable: means that a person suffers from a mental disease or defect that renders that person temporarily or permanently incapable of appraising the nature of his or her conduct.